sohhae/IAN-R1-openmc/README.md

 Follow these steps to run the IAN-R1-openmc model directly on your computer.

 Step 1: Install Docker
 Make sure you have Docker installed.
-If not, download it from the official Docker website.
+If not, download it from the official Docker website https://www.docker.com/get-started/

 Step 2: Clone the Repository
 First, open your terminal and clone the GitHub project.